MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 1/1 - Introduction to Python.md

 Python is also a relatively powerful language.
 It is used to support YouTube, Google, Instagram, Reddit, and other popular software programs.

 Python has consistently been in the top three most popular programming langauges over the past two decades.
-Other languages that have been consistantnly popular include Java, C, and Javascript.
+Other languages that have been consistantly popular include Java, C, and Javascript.

 ### Python Code